Scridgeon/Running-Blog/content/status/first-status-post.md

 series: ''

 ---
-I'm happy to announce a new `status` post type!
+I've implemented a new status update for short blurbs that don't require a full post.